David Fletcher (baseball): 2021–2023: Time in the middle infield

+Atlanta Braves

+On December 8, 2023, the Angels traded Fletcher and catcher Max Stassi to the Atlanta Braves in exchange for minor leaguers Evan White and Tyler Thomas.
+The Braves outrighted him to the Triple–A Gwinnett Stripers on December 13.
+Fletcher was added to the major league roster on April 16, 2024, following an injury to Ozzie Albies.
+In five games for the club, he went 2–for–8 (.250) with no home runs and two RBI.
+On April 25, Fletcher was removed from the 40–man roster and sent outright to Triple–A Gwinnett.

+While playing for Gwinnett, Fletcher began pitching for the first time at a professional level, primarily throwing a knuckleball.
+After coming into his first four games as a relief pitcher, Fletcher logged his first career start on May 29, 2024.
+In five innings of work, he gave up 2 runs on 3 hits and logged 6 strikeouts.
+On June 2, Fletcher was assigned to the Double–A Mississippi Braves.
+On November 6, the Braves declined their club option on Fletcher, making him a free agent.

+On November 11, 2025, Fletcher announced his retirement from professional baseball.

 International career

-On August 31, Italy national baseball team manager Mike Piazza announced that Fletcher would join the roster for the 2023 World Baseball Classic.
+On August 31, 2022, Italy national baseball team manager Mike Piazza announced that Fletcher would join the roster for the 2023 World Baseball Classic.
 He joined Trey Mancini and Jordan Romano in a group of major leaguers committing to represent Italy for the competition.
 He was later joined by his brother, Dominic, marking the first time the two played on the same team since high school.
 Although an American citizen, Fletcher was eligible to play for the team because his mother was born in Italy.
 In 5 games, Fletcher went 4-for-20 (.200) as Italy was eliminated in the quarterfinals by the Japan national baseball team.